cjmartin/launchcalendar.org/_posts/2025-05-07-falcon-9-starlink-group-6-93.md

     video_id: vaMbulnCjcY
 images: []
 ---
-On May 6, 2025, a SpaceX Falcon 9 rocket launched 28 Starlink V2 Mini satellites (the Starlink 6-93 mission) from SLC-40 at Cape Canaveral Space Force Station, Florida, at 9:17 p.m.
-EDT (0117 UTC, May 7).
-This marked the Falcon 9's 470th launch and SpaceX's 53rd Falcon 9 mission and 36th Starlink launch of 2025.
-The reusable booster B1085 completed its seventh flight, successfully landing on the droneship 'Just Read the Instructions' about eight minutes after liftoff in the Atlantic Ocean.
-This mission increased the Starlink constellation to more than 7,300 satellites, supporting SpaceX's global broadband internet service.
-Despite minor weather concerns, liftoff occurred without delay, continuing the rapid expansion of the Starlink network.
+Starlink Group 6-93 was originally planned for May 3, 2025, but the launch was rescheduled to May 6, targeting liftoff at 9:17 p.m.
+EDT (0117 UTC, May 7) from SLC-40 at Cape Canaveral Space Force Station, Florida.
+Falcon 9 launched 28 Starlink V2 Mini satellites into low Earth orbit, marking the rocket’s 470th launch and SpaceX's 53rd Falcon 9 mission and 36th Starlink launch of 2025.
+Booster B1085 completed its seventh flight, landing on the droneship 'Just Read the Instructions.'
+This mission increased the Starlink constellation to more than 7,300 satellites to support global broadband service.
+Despite minor weather concerns, liftoff occurred without delay, and the mission cost was reported at $52 million.